 - Faculty from community college literacy programs and staff of community based organizations

 CALTA21 uses art and museums as catalysts for learning.
 It is based upon the premise that visual literacy skills are transferable to other literacies and that art can be a powerful conduit to finding meaning in text.
 While looking at art and participating in facilitated discussions and recreating their immigrant stories, adult ELLs build new vocabulary, strengthen critical thinking skills, engage in dialogue, develop intercultural capital, articulate interpretations and develop a voice that draws from their wealth of experiences and background knowledge.
 CALTA21 builds an intercultural community of global learning and civic engagement.

 How do we do it?

-CALTA21 is a research-based model initiative, resulting from a continual cycle of design-implementation-evaluation and revision of its two main cornerstones: a professional development institute (PDI) and the curriculum Identity, Portraiture and Photography.
+CALTA21 is a model initiative, resulting from a continual cycle of design-implementation-evaluation and revision of its two main cornerstones: a professional development institute (PDI) and the curriculum Identity, Portraiture and Photography.

 What are the outcomes of CALTA21?

 Measurable outcomes and resources include:

 - Improved literacy skills and increased social/cultural capital for ELL participants and their families

 - Capacity building for museum and literacy educators